bazelbuild/starlark/conventions.md

 ### Docstrings

-API documentation for a Starlark module or function should be provided in a *docstring* - a string literal which is the first line of the module or of the function's body.
+API documentation for a Starlark module or function should be provided in a *docstring* - a string literal which is the first statement of the module or of the function's body.

 By convention, this string should consist of an optional newline, followed by a 1-line, 1-sentence summary, optionally followed by a blank line and blank-line